MJKWoolnough/ics/README.md

 type ParamFormatType string
 ```

-FormatType is the content type of a referenced object
+ParamFormatType.

 #### func  NewFormatType

 ```go
 func NewFormatType(v ParamFormatType) *ParamFormatType
 ```
-NewFormatType returns a *ParamFormatType for ease of use with optional values
+NewFormatType returns a *ParamFormatType for ease of use with optional values.

 #### type ParamFreeBusyType